Frequently Asked Questions

 Can I translate freeCodeCamp’s resources?

-Section titled “Can I translate freeCodeCamp’s resources?”Yes!
+Section titled “Can I translate freeCodeCamp’s resources?”Yes.
 You can help translate our resources into any of the 30+ languages we support.

 Can I contribute articles to freeCodeCamp News or videos to freeCodeCamp’s YouTube channel?